4.0 FACULTY DEVELOPMENT AND WORKING CONDITIONS

 Membership of the IRB conforms to federal guidelines (45 CFR 46.107).

-- 6 voting members and 3 alternates, approved by the Provost, in consultation with existing IRB members and FWDC.
+Seven (7) voting members and three (3) alternates, approved by the Provost, in consultation with existing IRB members and FWDC.
 Faculty members serve staggered three-year terms which may be renewed, while the community representative serves a one-year term which may be renewed.

-- Two faculty members who have expertise in research involving human subjects from a behavioral or biomedical research discipline (e.g., Psychology, Management);
+- At least one faculty member who has expertise in research involving human subjects from a behavioral or biomedical research discipline;

-- At least one faculty member who has expertise in research using the scientific method but not primarily involving human subjects (e.g., Environmental Science, Chemistry) and one or two faculty members from any discipline to bring total voting faculty membership up to five;
+- At least one faculty member who has expertise in research using the scientific method but not primarily involving human subjects (e.g., Art, Environmental Science, Modern Languages); and

-- One member unaffiliated with the university who has expertise in scientific study which may or may not involve human subjects (Community Representative);
+- One member unaffiliated with the university who has expertise in scientific study which may or may not invove human subjects (Community Representative)

-- Representative from the Office of Sponsored Scholarship and Programs, ex officio and non-voting.
+- Representative from the Office of Sponsored Scholarship and Programs, ex officio.

 - Liaison from Academic Affairs, ex officio and non-voting, as needed, to facilitate the work of the IRB.
 The Academic Affairs liaison should not participate in IRB deliberations